New York’s personal injury law firmClick For Your Free Consulation

 If the insurance company accepts liability for the car accident, your lawyer prepares a settlement agreement.
 However, if the insurance company fights the claim, it could raise various issues, such as failure to mitigate damages, pre-existing conditions, and comparative fault.

 Your attorney attempts to negotiate a fair settlement amount.
 However, if the insurance company refuses to negotiate in good faith, your lawyer may need to file a lawsuit.
+How long does lawsuit take to settle?
 A lawsuit can take more than a year to go to trial.

 This article focuses on settling your car accident claim without going to trial.